Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Lynwood recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Ninety-five percent of new developments consist of standalone homes, maintaining the area's traditional suburban character focused on family homes.
-With around 199 people per dwelling approval, Lynwood exhibits growth area characteristics.
-Population forecasts indicate Lynwood will gain 216 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+New development consists of 95.0% standalone homes and 5.0% townhouses or apartments, maintaining the area's traditional suburban character focused on family homes appealing to those seeking space.
+With around 237 people per dwelling approval, Lynwood shows a developing market.
+Population forecasts indicate Lynwood will gain 95 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development